Surrey Library members have access to a wide range of eLibrary services:

 - Online reference shelf

 Borrow up to 10 titles at a time.
 Choose from over 10,000 titles, fiction and non fiction available.
+Access to the service is through the Libby app.

 Through the Libby app you can also access eAudiobooks, eMagazines and eComics.